daaronr/micro-giving-pub/osborne_notes_britt/osborne_discuss_britt.md

 **Britt: Yes, I think the language they use is very formal and concised which makes it hard to understand.
 Sorry, I don't understand this bit: E.g., there may be a 'choice function' that does not result from 'constrained utility maximisation' (and could not be expressed in terms of constrained utility maximisation).**

+Do you mean there may be a choice function with any constrain?
+Can you please give an example?

+We missed the entire part of 'behaviroal economics' in our BEE2038 module due to the strike.
+Perphas this part would make

 Formal problem for a utility maximiser: